mrmwiebe/mrmwiebe.github.io/content/trailers/holoball/index.md

 ---
 title:    Holoball
 date:     2016-11-20
 params:
   img:    Holoball-Logo.jpg
+summary:  Use your wits and your paddles to win against a rogue AI in order to win your freedom in this 80s inspired neon soaked VR raquetball game.
 ---

 {{< youtube Bl1IZzPxqME >}}